 Choose a Field that You’re Passionate About

-Keep in mind when creating your own blog that you are going to live with the field that you decide to make your specialty.
+Keep in mind when creating your own blog that you are going to live with the field that you decide to make your speciality.
 You’ll have to keep yourself updated about its day-to-day developments, and you will have it on your mind throughout the day trying to come up with new ideas for blog posts.
 You don’t want it to be a burden.
 Don’t go after the trendy fields in pursuit of readership and get yourself stuck with something you’re not genuinely passionate about.
 Being a fervent blogger on a niche topic can guarantee you a good share of that niche.

 Rest assured that readers will want to read your content as long as they cannot find its likes elsewhere.
 You will only be able to give them that if the topic is something you instinctively think about day and night.
 On the other hand, going for the wide niche at the expense of your passion will only take the fun out of your writing and you won’t achieve the readership you’re aiming for.